High-Risk Car Insurance in South Carolina

 Consider nontraditional coverage options

-Pay-per-mile and usage-based insurance save money for safe or infrequent drivers in South Carolina.
-Telematics programs from major insurers monitor driving habits and offer discounts for responsible behavior.
-These options work well for drivers seeking affordable plans who don't drive frequently or maintain good driving records.
+Pay-per-mile and usage-based insurance can save money for safe or infrequent drivers in South Carolina.
+Telematics programs from major insurers track driving habits and offer discounts for responsible behavior.
+These options work well if you don't drive often or have a clean record.

 4. 4